ThinkBigAnalytics/scalding-workshop/Workshop.md

 # Type-Safe API

-So far, we have been using the more mature *Fields-Based API*, which emphasizes naming fields and uses a relatively dynamic approach to typing.
+So far, we have been using the original *Fields-Based API*, which emphasizes naming fields and uses a relatively dynamic approach to typing.
 This is consistent with Cascading's model.

-There is now a newer, more experimental *Type-Safe API* that attempts to more fully exploit the type safety provided by Scala.
-We won't discuss it here, but refer you to the [Type-Safe API Wiki page](https://github.com/twitter/scalding/wiki/Type-safe-api-reference).
+There is newer, more experimental *Type-Safe API* that attempts to more fully exploit the type safety provided by Scala.
+We won't discuss it here, but refer you to the [Type-Safe API Wiki page](https://github.com/twitter/scalding/wiki/Type-safe-api-reference) for more information.

 # Using Scalding with Hadoop

-If you copy `data` to HDFS under your HDFS home directory:

-	hadoop fs -cp data data

-Then you can using the `scripts/scald.rb` script in the Scalding distribution to run any of our scripts as Hadoop jobs.
-For example, using the `Twitter6` exercise:

-	cd $SCALDING_HOME
+Now we'll use the `scripts/scald.rb` script in the Scalding distribution to a script as a Hadoop job.
+For example, assuming that you cloned the Scalding repo in a sister directory of the workshop directory, here is a command to run `HadoopTwitter11`, which is identical to `Twitter6` that we ran previously, except that we now use the `limit` method, which *won't* throw an exception when we run with Hadoop:

-	scripts/scald.rb --hdfs --host localhost \
+	../scalding/scripts/scald.rb --hdfs-local --host localhost \
-	  ../scalding-workshop/scripts/Twitter6.scala \
+	  scripts/HadoopTwitter11.scala \
 	  --input            data/twitter/tweets.tsv \
-	  --uniques          output/unique-languages.txt \
+	  --uniques          output/unique-languages \
-	  --count_star       output/count-star.txt \
+	  --count_star       output/count-star \
-	  --count_star_limit output/count-star-limit.txt
+	  --count_star_limit output/count-star-limit

-On my laptop, I use `localhost` for `your_hadoop_host`.
+On a laptop configuration using *pseudo-distributed* mode, use `localhost` for the Hadoop host name flag.
+Use the server name for the *JobTracker* master process when running on a real cluster.
+Note that the `--hdfs-local` option actually means use MapReduce, but ignore the *Hadoop Distributed File System* (HDFS).
+Instead, use the local file system like we have been doing.
+If we used the `--hdfs` option instead, all paths would be interpreted as relative to HDFS.
+The paths shown would be assumed to be relative to the user's home directory in HDFS, which is `/user/<name>`, by default.

+Finally, the values specified for output using the `--uniques`, `count_star`, and `count_star_limit` flags will be interpreted as *directory*, not *file* names as previously.
+This follows conventional Hadoop practice, where the parallel processes might result in multiple, concurrently-written output files!

+In this case, the `limit` method doesn't trigger an exception and each directory will contain two files, a `part-00000` file (partition number `00000`) that contains the data and a `.part-00000.crc` file that contains a CRC of the data file.
+With a larger data set and running on a real distributed cluster, instead of the *pseudo-distributed* mode you run on a single machine, there might be multiple files.
+The CRC file serves two purposes.
+First, it can be used to check for a corrupt data file and second, when it is written, processes watching the directory *know* that the process writing the corresponding data file has finished!
+This is important when sequencing processing tasks.

 # Conclusions